wcervin/kanizsa-agent-adjective/README.md

 # Kanizsa Adjective Agent

-**VERSION:** 6.0.2 - Strong Typing & Code Quality
+**VERSION:** 7.0.0 - Complete Separation of Concerns
 **LAST UPDATED:** August 5, 2025, 14:25:00 CDT

 ## 🎯 **Independent Adjective Agent Repository**

 This repository contains the **Kanizsa Adjective Agent** - a standalone microservice that generates descriptive adjectives for photo analysis.
-It operates independently and communicates via HTTP APIs.
+It operates independently and communicates via HTTP APIs as part of the Kanizsa platform ecosystem.

 ### **🏗️ Architecture Principles**